stewdio/blackswan/README.md

 - "happennnnniiiiiing" should have keys either
 1. flip over (no backside? vanish?)
 2. or float up into nothingness
+Does it need to behin 1/4 beat earlier??

+- The on-release gradient is too pink.
+Needs to fade to amber or something.
+Or be bright amber and as looses brightness curve from amber hue to red hue.

+maybe amber = 40˚
+then tweens down to 0˚

 - "blindspot" sucks.

 - is "blackswan" function nicer with key text visible? or better when whole key vanishes?

+- 3:44 until 4:02 keys shoud smash and scatter and do “popcorn” routine where they kind bounce up and down? but this needs to fade out to almost no popping by the end.

 - needs to get cray after second chorus; rainbow bouncing keys and shit.